-Each participant account is credited with participant contributions, allocations of Company contributions (if applicable), investment earnings/losses and expenses are allocated based on average daily balances.
+Each participant account is credited with participant contributions, Company contributions, if applicable, and allocations of investment earnings/losses and expenses.
+Investment earnings/losses and expenses are allocated based on average daily balances.
 Certain participant investment accounts are also charged with short-term trading and/or monthly investment service fees, depending on the participant's investment elections.